Skip to main content

 Who is the Mako Robot intended for?

-The Mako Robot and its procedures are intended for patients that present with severe pain or stiffness that results from a noninflammatory degenerative disease, like osteroarthritis.
+The Mako Robot and its procedures are intended for patients that present with severe pain or stiffness that results from a noninflammatory degenerative disease, like osteoarthritis.
 The Mako Robot may also be a good option for those who haven’t benefited from other conservative treatment routes or unsuccessful surgeries.

-What are the risks?
+What are the risks of the Mako Robot?

 Risks associated with Mako Robot surgery include: